 A computer device contains four types of memory: the main storage memory, the secondary storage memory, the random-access memory and disk storage.
 An operating system must make sure that the needs of each operation or application are balanced with the available types of memories and that there is enough storage space for each operation to carry out its function.
 It must also ensure that the memory of a certain operation is not used for another operation.

-The user interface is the part in which the user interacts with the application.
-The operating system acts as an interpreter between the user and the computer.
-The user helps the computer monitor the software and commands executed by displaying them on the command prompt screen.
-This is done by showing user interfaces
+The user interface is the part through which a user interacts with the application.
+The operating system works as a translator between the user and the computer by helping the user to follow the implemented programs and orders by displaying them on the monitor.
+This directs the computer correctly.

-Here is the role of the operating system in the transfer of application software from storage media to the main memory, and then to the CPU to be implemented.
+This involves the operating system’s role in transferring application software from storage media to the main memory, and then to the CPU for it to be implemented.

-systems that allow only one operation and one user to use software and applications on a computer.
+They are systems that allow only one task at a time and one user to use programs and applications on the computer.